AsgerSommer/asgersommer.github.io/README.md

 asgersommer.github.io
 =====================

-My GitHub page, made with Jekyll.
-Not much to see here yet.
+My GitHub page, made with Jekyll and a mix of responsive HTML5 Boilerplate from [http://www.initializr.com/](http://www.initializr.com/).
+I mainly plan to blog on it, and post links to things I've made or projects I've participated in.

-Planning on whipping up a new design soon.
+The design is missing some imagery and perhaps a more colorful palette.